The Field Museum

 Timing Strategy

 Visit between opening and 10:30 AM to avoid school groups, or after 2 PM.
-If you arrive during peak hours (10:30 AM – 2 PM), don’t worry – school groups typically move through quickly.
-We managed to see 75% of the museum between 12-3 PM, coming from the Shedd Aquarium
+If you arrive during peak hours (10:30 AM to 2 PM), don’t worry.
+School groups typically move through quickly.
+We managed to see about 75% of the museum between 12 and 3 PM, coming from the Shedd Aquarium.

 Navigation Tips